Watch Face States

 Always-on state default screens

-The watch provides different default screens for always-on states, according to watch face type and color mode.
+The watch provides different default screens for always-on states, according to the watch face type and color mode.
 If a watch face does not have a corresponding always-on state, the system provides a default one.